-If you're going to lease, the Jetta 1.8T S continues to rank as one of the cheapest small car leases at just $159/month.
-Even the spacious Passat 1.8T S is a pretty good deal at $189/month.
+If you’re going to lease, the 2017 Jetta ranks as one of the cheapest small car leases starting at just $139/month.
+The spacious 2017 Passat benefits from a much-needed price cut and now starts at $189/month.

 Featured Volkswagen Deals